-A linked list consists of nodes, each containing a value and a pointer to the next node (and optionally the previous node).
+A linked list is made of nodes.
+Each node contains a value and a pointer to the next node.
+The list is "linked" because each node points to the next one in sequence.

 | Operation | Singly Linked | Doubly Linked |